onyiny-ang/git-your-own-adventure/advanced/success.md

 git log
 ```
 Notice that each commit has a unique SHA.
 The author and time as well as the commit message are also all
 recorded for each commit and all of your history in this branch.
 That seems handy!
 Count the number of commits you've made since you checked out this branchr.
-Remember that number. (protip: q exits out of
+Remember _that number_. (protip: q exits out of
 the log)

 Now let's try an interactive rebase.